 Advantages of an RMR Sight

 Using an RMR sight can help you acquire your target quickly and accurately.
-After some training you will most likely find it a lot easier to find than a traditional pistol sight.
+After some training, you will most likely find it a lot easier to find than a traditional pistol sight.
 The bright red dot is easy to find in the bright daylight and especially helps people with vision issues or if they have a hard time focusing on the front sight post.

 Disadvantages of an RMR Sight

 First and foremost, RMRs are not cheap.
 A good RMR will run you around $400+ and the costs can go up from there if you have to change your holster for the updated optic.
 In addition, RMRs can be hard to use if you haven’t trained on them.
-You should not use an RMR as a duty optic until you’ve spend plenty of time at the range.
+You should not use an RMR as a duty optic until you’ve spent plenty of time at the range.
 Finally, RMRs require a battery that can go out over time.
-If your battery goes out while on mission there’s no backup sight available.
+If your battery goes out while on a mission there’s no backup sight available.